 - 1. Identify and describe key theoretical perspectives that have shaped the development and evolution of CBPR - 2.
 List and describe the major principles of CBPR - 3.
 Discuss key CBPR methodological considerations in partnering with communities, planning for research, data gathering, and dissemination of results - 4.
 Understand and be familiar with Indigenous and anti-oppressive research methodologies - 5.
 Identify and critically examine ethical dimensions of CBPR - 6.
-Identify and address the UN Sustainable Development Goals in a local context - 7.
-Evaluate the impacts of CBPR breaker' to get to know each other better.
-Groups A-E, please check schedule.
+Identify and apply the UN Sustainable Development Goals in a local context - 7.
+Evaluate the impacts of CBPR context of their CBPR project based on the eight modules from the TCPS (~2 pages).
+The tutorial takes an estimated 3 hours to complete, you are able to save and go back to complete if need.
+Register at this link: https://tcps2core.ca/register.
+Due October 16th